dorinma/GraphGeneratorTool/README.md

 2. By Index - the values the same as describe above.
 Each vertices will get a coordinates in this range but close vertices in the index will be closer

    at the coordinates.
 The user can insert alt - 0 and alt diff - 0 if he want just the long and lat.

+3. This option is in the grid case, the coordinates file is according to the x, y, z.

 ## query file